 - Avoid preservatives: Many store-bought sauerkraut brands contain preservatives, which may lower the probiotic count.

-- Avoid added sugars: Sauerkraut should only contain two basic ingredients: cabbage and salt.
+- Avoid added sugar: Sauerkraut should only contain two basic ingredients: cabbage and salt.
 Some varieties may also add extra vegetables, but avoid those that add sugar or anything else to the mix.

-Summary: You will get the most benefits out of store-bought sauerkraut by opting for non-pasteurized varieties that contain no added sugars and no preservatives.
+You will get the most benefits out of store-bought sauerkraut by opting for non-pasteurized varieties that don’t contain added sugars or preservatives.

 - 1 medium green cabbage

 - 1 tablespoon (15 mL) of non-iodized salt